How to Dual Boot Windows and Android on Your PC

 Step 5: Install GRUB to Dual Boot Android and Windows

 Android installer will look for other installations on that partition.
-Once it detects already installed Windows, it will ask you to create boot item for Windows.
+Once it detects already installed Windows, it will ask you to create a boot item for Windows.

-This is most important step to follow.
-So, make sure to select Yes and press Enter to make boot screen entry for Windows.
+This is the most important step to follow.
+So, make sure to select Yes and press Enter to make a boot screen entry for Windows.
 If you select No, you will not be able to use Windows after Android installation.

 Step 6: Install Android and Dual Boot with Windows